jfrog/frogbot/README.md

 | ![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/mediumSeverity.png) Medium | github.com/nats-io/nats-streaming-server | v0.21.0 | [0.24.3]       | github.com/nats-io/nats-streaming-server |      v0.21.0      | CVE-2022-26652 |

 ## Scanning repositories after pull requests are merged

 Frogbot scans your Git repository and automatically opens pull requests for upgrading vulnerable dependencies to a version with a fix.

+> **_NOTE:_** This feature is currently supported for GitHub and GitLab only.

-For GitHub repositories, Frogbot also adds [Security Alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository) which can be viewed through the GitHub UI:
+For GitHub repositories, Frogbot also adds [Security Alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository) which you can view in the GitHub UI:

 ![](./images/github-code-scanning.png)

 Frogbot uses [JFrog Xray](https://jfrog.com/xray/) for the scanning.
 The scanning is triggered following commits that are pushed to the repository.
-For pull requests opening, please note that GitHub and GitLab are currently supported and Bitbucket will be supported soon.
-Projects that use one of the following tools to download their dependencies are currently supported.

-- Npm
+Supported package management tools:

-- Yarn 2
+- Go
 - Maven
-- Go
+- npm
 - Pip
 - Pipenv
+- Yarn 2

 <div id="installing-and-using-frogbot"></div>